LivePersonInc/chronosjs/README/IFRAME.md

         return frame;
     }
 ```
-After you have created your own iFrame you need to create:
+After you have created your own iFrame you need to create a courier instance and pass it to the Courier.
-1. A channels instance
-2. A Courier instance - passing it channels and the iFrame

 ```
     var frame = createIFrame({